-Bath Street Collective: Breaking new-build norms
+Bath Street Collective: Breaking New-Build Norms

-Beyond its eye-catching appearance, 26 Bath Street might not strike you as unusual – a contemporary block of flats occupying a previously vacant plot in Edinburgh’s Portobello neighborhood.
+Beyond its eye-catching appearance, 26 Bath Street might not strike you as unusual – a contemporary block of flats occupying a previously vacant plot in Edinburgh’s Portobello neighbourhood.
 But this is no ordinary building – both from an environmental and a social perspective, it’s a break from new-build norms.

 Bath Street Collective Custom Build is home to four separate families that came together to purchase the site and build a tenement block containing a custom-made flat for each owner.
 The families were excited by the prospect of being able to build their own property and inspired by the idea of creating affordable high-quality homes with exemplary environmental credentials.

 Working together, without a conventional developer or house-builder, the families were each able to design a home that would meet their individual needs, while ensuring that the overall property was as low-energy as possible – both to minimise ongoing costs and to reduce the demand for natural resources.
 They have shared the successes and difficulties of the project, and got to know each other as future neighbours before even moving in.

 Due to the uniqueness of the project model, the families needed to find a lender that was able to understand what they were aiming to achieve and could provide a mortgage for a property that sat outside the usual tick-box categories.
 Having officially registered the group as ‘Bath Street Collective Custom Build’, they were able to approach Ecology for a specialist community-led housing mortgage to finance the building works.
 The funds were released to the collective in stages as the build progressed, with residential mortgages being made available for some of the group’s members upon completion of the build.